ibrahemassa/Typing-speed/README.md

 # Typing-speed
-A tkinter app to calculate typing speed.
+A tkinter app to calculate typing speed.<br>
 I used Kanye quotes API to get random quotes.